What Is a Water Source Heat Pump?

 Disadvantages of Water Source Heat Pumps

 Water source heat pumps are a fairly large investment and a homeowner must also consider the potential disadvantages before making the investment.

 - Water source heat pumps have high upfront costs with an average payback period of 5 years.
 This makes air source heat pumps cheaper in the shorter run.

 - The installation of the heat pump can be quite difficult.
 However, water source heat pumps tend to be easier to install when compared to ground source heat pumps.

 - Special planning permissions are required in certain areas.

 - You need to live near a sustainable source of water.

 How Do Water Source Heat Pumps Work?

-In extreme weather conditions, when a lot more heat is necessary to warm up the building, units are operating in heating mode, hence heat is provided to every individual unit from the water of the loop.
-In case there isn’t enough heat in the loop water, an energy efficient fluid heater must be installed in the loop in order to assist the heating process.
+In extreme weather conditions, when a lot more heat is necessary to warm up the building, units are operating in a heating mode; hence, heat is provided to every individual unit from the water of the loop.
+In case there isn’t enough heat in the looped water, an energy-efficient fluid heater must be installed in the loop to assist the heating process.

 Types of Water Source Heat Pumps